vkoves/vkoves.github.io/_posts/2025-05-25-ai-and-shovelware-2.0.md

 ---
 layout: post
 pageClass: 'content-limiter -page -no-padding-top'
 title: Anyone Can Make Software Now.
-So Why's It Mostly Dangerous Crap?
+But When Does A Side-Project Become Production Ready?
 excerpt: Agentic coding tools have brought AI smashing into the software industry, but despite a year of waiting, there hasn't been a corresponding rise in the quality of software.
 Welcome to the era of Shovelware 2.0
 skipPostTitle: true
 metadata: